 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Right-Center sources.

-- Overall, we rate The Algemeiner Journal Right-Center biased based on an editorial bias that moderately favors the right and High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate The Algemeiner Journal Right-Center biased based on an editorial bias that moderately favors the right and is High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 MBFC’s Country Freedom Rating: MOSTLY FREE

 Media Type: Website

 MBFC Credibility Rating: HIGH CREDIBILITY

 The Algemeiner Journal was founded in 1972 by Gershon Jacobson as a Yiddish Newspaper replacing Der Tog Morgen Zhurnal.
 It was originally called Der Algemeiner Journal.
 The Algemeiner Journal is based in New York City.
 In 2012, Editor Dovid Efune launched Algemeiner.com, which contains both online and print editions.
 The Algemeiner Journal covers topics such as “the Middle East, Israel, and matters of Jewish interest around the world.”